All the health plans available through the SHOP include the following benefits:

 If you experience a qualifying event, you have 30 days to report the event and make the change to your enrollment.

 You can choose to waive coverage during the open enrollment period by selecting the Waive Employer Coverage option.
 If you select this option, you will be asked to provide the reason why you want to give up employer-sponsored health coverage.
-You may be covered under another plan or you may be eligible for a government plan such as Medicaid.
+For example, you may be covered under another plan or you may be eligible for a government plan such as Medicaid.

-If you waive coverage, you will be asked to verify this choice and then provide your electronic signature.
-If you do not have any health coverage and you still choose to waive your employer coverage, you may be subject to a tax penalty.
+If you waive coverage, you will be asked to confirm this choice and then provide your electronic signature.
+Note: If you do not have any health coverage and you still choose to waive your employer coverage, you may be subject to a tax penalty.

-This is the amount your employer pays for a portion of your health insurance premium..
-This contribution may or may not also apply to your dependent premiums.
+This is the amount your employer has agreed to pay toward your health and/or dental insurance plans.
+The Employer Contribution reduces the cost of these plans to you.
+This contribution may or may not also apply to the premiums for your dependents' plans.

 You can add a dependent either during open enrollment or special enrollment by completing the Update Dependents step.